Battle of Surabaya: Prelude

 On 26 October 1945, Brigadier A. W. S. Mallaby reached an agreement with Suryo, the Republic of Indonesia's governor of East Java, that the British would not ask Indonesian troops or militia to hand over their weapons.
 An apparent misunderstanding about the agreement between British troops in Jakarta (led by Lieutenant General Sir Philip Christison) and Mallaby's troops in Surabaya was to have serious ramifications.

 Initially, British troops in the city comprised some 6,000 lightly armed British Indian soldiers from the 49th Infantry Brigade of the 23rd Indian Division.
-When the battle reached its peak, the British sent in additional troops which consisted of 24,000 fully armed soldiers from the 5th Indian Division, 24 US M4 Sherman medium tanks, along with a similar number of M3 Stuart light tanks, 24 battle-ready aircraft, together with two British Royal Navy cruiser ships and three accompanying destroyer escorts.
+When the battle reached its peak, the British sent in additional troops which consisted of 24,000 fully armed soldiers from the 5th Indian Division, 24 US M4 Sherman medium tanks, along with a similar number of M3 Stuart light tanks, 24 battle-ready aircraft, together with two British Royal Navy cruisers and three accompanying destroyer escorts.

 Indonesian forces consisted of 20,000 soldiers from the newly formed Tentara Keamanan Rakyat (TKR; People's Security Armed Forces) from its East Java Regional Command and an estimated 100,000–120,000 irregulars and militias.
-The TKR was formed partly by the former members of Peta, a semi-military organisation during the Japanese occupation and a few local officers of the former KNIL.
+The TKR was formed partly by the former members of PETA, a semi-military organisation of volunteer cadre during the Japanese occupation and a few local officers of the former KNIL.
 The irregulars consisted of pro-Independence mobs, armed with rifles, swords, and bamboo spears.
 Some of their weapons were taken from surrendered Japanese troops.

 Battle

 Beginning

 On 27 October 1945, a British plane from Jakarta dropped leaflets over Surabaya urging all Indonesian troops and militia to surrender their weapons.
 The leaders of the Indonesian troops and militia were angered, seeing it as a breaking of the agreement reached with Mallaby earlier.
-On 28 October 1945, they attacked the British troops in Surabaya after cutting off all water supply to the British-occupied area, killing two hundred British soldiers.
+On 28 October 1945, they attacked the British-Indian troops in Surabaya after cutting off all water supply to the British-occupied area.
 On 30 October the British flew Sukarno (president of RI), Hatta (the vice-president of RI), and Amir Syarifuddin Harahap (the minister of information of Indonesia) into Surabaya to possibly negotiate a cease fire.
-A ceasefire was negotiated with Major General Hawthorn (the commander of the 23rd British Indian Division) and Brigadier Mallaby and immediately adhered to.
-Fighting, however, soon recommenced due to confused communications and mistrust between the two sides, leading to the famed Battle of Surabaya.
+A ceasefire was negotiated with Major General Hawthorn (the commander of the 23rd British Indian Division) and Mallaby and immediately adhered to.
+Fighting, however, soon recommenced due to confused communications and mistrust between the two sides, leading to the outbreak of the battle.